GokulManoharan/atlas-ds-challenge/README.md

 # How to see this application running in local?

-Clone this repo into yo and navigate to the folder 'atlas-ds-challenge'
+Clone this repo into your local and navigate to the folder 'atlas-ds-challenge'

 ## Available Scripts
 ### `npm install`